Training for Staff

 Case Studies for PGR Supervision in the Context of Mental Health Difficulties explores the process of supervision of postgraduate researchers when supervisees are having difficulties.

-Workshop 2: Suicide Prevention Workshop: explores myths/facts, challenges, and supports you in confidently responding to someone at risk of suicide, as well as exploring escalation pathways.
-Sign up via the Training Catalogue.
+Suicide Prevention Workshop: explores myths/facts, challenges, and supports you in confidently responding to someone at risk of suicide, as well as exploring escalation pathways via the Crisis Pathway

 Content Warning: Please note that our face-to-sessions cover difficult subjects.
 Research suggests that it is important to have open and frank discussions about mental health and this will include the subject of serious mental distress and suicidal thoughts.
 Staff facilitating the sessions will approach this with sensitivity.
 However, we want you to be aware that these subjects will be covered before you book a session.